What are the challenges and barriers your visitors experience when they land on your website?

 Within the scope document, you’ll want to include clear goals.
 In this example, we're focusing on the monetization funnel to eliminate friction and add clarity.

-We're not getting data on users’ opinions or their motivation.
-Because of this, we don’t need to recruit actual customers.
-Instead, we can recruit from a panel of testers that we will pay.
-It's really about finding the tripwires.
+As we’re not getting data on users’ opinions or their motivation, we don’t need to recruit actual customers.
+We can simply use a panel of testers; remember this is about finding the tripwires.

-How many testers do you want?
-A good rule of thumb is five testers per device.
+A good rule of thumb for the number of testers you need is five per device.
 It’s smart to recruit one or two extras, in case one of them doesn't pan out.

-This is where you instruct your user tester on what you’d like them to do.
+This is where you instruct your testers on what you’d like them to do.
 You’ll provide these instructions at the beginning of the test, to guide their order of operations.

 - Imagine you are looking for a new blender.
 What is important to you when deciding on a blender to purchase?